Alert the Medic

-Alert The Medic is an independent Canadian rock band formed in 2006 and based in Halifax, Nova Scotia.
-The group consists of vocalist and guitarist Ryan MacDonald, bassist Matt Campbell, guitarist Troy Arseneault and drummer Dale Wilson.
+Alert the Medic is an independent Canadian rock band formed in 2006 and based in Halifax, Nova Scotia.
+The group consists of vocalist and guitarist Ryan MacDonald, bassist Matt Campbell, guitarist Troy Arseneault, and drummer Dale Wilson.
 Their fourth album Let Them Have Their Fun was released through Cadence Music Group and Fontana North on September 8, 2017.

 History

-Alert the Medic's was formed by Ryan MacDonald, Jonathan MacDougall, Matt Campbell and Dale Wilso, who grew up together in and around Stellarton, Nova Scotia.
+Alert the Medic's was formed by Ryan MacDonald, Jonathan MacDougall, Matt Campbell and Dale Wilson, who grew up together in and around Stellarton, Nova Scotia.
 They released their first full-length album, Alert the Medic, in 2006.
 It was co-produced and engineered by Laurence Currie.

 In late 2007, MacDougall left the band and the position was temporarily filled by Jon Landry of The Stanfields until the band found current guitarist Troy Arseneault in early 2008.

-The now Halifax-based rock group had an impressive year in 2008, receiving two East Coast Music Award nominations--for Rising Star Recording of the Year and Rock Recording of the Year.
+The now Halifax-based rock group had an impressive year in 2008, receiving two East Coast Music Award nominations—for Rising Star Recording of the Year and Rock Recording of the Year.
 In September, the band was part of the d250 Rollercoaster University tour in Nova Scotia featuring illScarlett, and opened for Canadian rock band Our Lady Peace at the Centre 200 in Sydney, Nova Scotia.

 In March 2009, Alert the Medic traveled to Toronto to record their second album We, the Weapon, once again working with Laurence Currie.
 The album was recorded at Hallamusic, Green Door Studios and The Echo Chamber and was independently released in September 2009.
 Rob Crowell of Deer Tick appears on the album.
 Rob Bezanson, keyboardist for Crash Parallel joined the band for two Toronto shows during the bands We, the Weapon release tour, for which the band produced a life-on-the-road video.

 Alert the Medic received two 2010 East Coast Music Award nominations, for Rock Recording of the Year and Single of the Year for We, the Weapons debut single "Atlas", and were nominated for Fan's Choice Entertainer of the Year in 2011.